 Welcome to Class 3!

-Welcome back from your summer holiday, Class 3!
-We are going to be very busy this term working hard on our Writing and Maths targets, exploring our new topic of 'Rainforests', making sure we give our best in every thing we do and of course having lots of fun!
+Welcome back from your Christmas holiday, Class 3!
+We are going to be very busy this term working hard on our Writing and Maths targets, exploring our new topic of 'Romans', making sure we give our best in every thing we do and of course having lots of fun!

 In English, we will be learning about: